-Chemistry majors will find additional resources within the Chemistry Program's Canvas website, including student awards and seminar announcements.
+Chemistry majors will find additional resources within the chemistry program's Canvas website, including student awards and seminar announcements.
 We encourage you to join and follow our Facebook and LinkedIn pages so that you can keep up with other program news, including job and internship announcements.

 Students interested in undergraduate research

 At Florida Tech, you have the opportunity to engage in different types of research activities (chemical synthesis, working with chemical instrumentation, or even computational chemistry).
 These activities will help to guide you to a career path for which you are well suited.
 Additionally, research is an excellent résumé builder.
-Finally, via your research activities, you will develop a professional relationship with a research advisor who will aid and guide your continued career through letters of recommendation, as well as his or her own professional contacts.
+Finally, via your research activities, you will develop a professional relationship with a research advisor who will aid and guide your continued career through letters of recommendation, as well as professional contacts.

-Summer opportunities.
 There are often opportunities to continue your research experience over the summer.
 Every year the chemistry faculty offer paid positions and funding opportunities to pursue full-time research over the summer months that enable students to continue professional development and to build a strong track record in their work environment.

-Industrial experience.
 Over the years, the chemistry faculty have built strong ties with industry that has resulted in summer internship opportunities.
 These positions provide experience in an industrial setting in varied technology sectors, and provide incredible opportunities to connect with prospective employers.